learnscripture/learnscripture.net/docs/android_app.rst

 including the ability to call a few Java functions that are exposed via the ``window.androidlearnscripture`` object.

-In practice, the Android app is a pain:
+In practice, the Android app was a pain:

-* it appears that Google Play Store gives you no way of being notified of new comments about the app.
+* It appears that Google Play Store gives you no way of being notified of new comments about the app.
 When people report problems, you are not notified, and have no way of getting more info anyway.

-* The many different versions of Android, all with outdated WebView components, makes compatibility a nightmare.
+* The many different versions of Android, all with outdated WebView components, made compatibility a nightmare.

-* Every time a change is needed to the app, getting the app to build again is a pain - the Android Studio tools update themselves, and break or require changes.
+* Every time a change is needed to the app, getting the app to build again was a pain - the Android Studio tools update themselves, and break or require changes.

 It is generally better to get users to access the site via Firefox/Chrome on their mobile device.
-For this reason, the app should be retired.
-A message could be displayed selectively to app users by checking for ``window.androidlearnscripture`` from Javascript.
+For this reason, the app has been retired.
+A message is selectively displayed to app users (by checking for ``window.androidlearnscripture`` from Javascript) and telling them to use a normal web browser.
+In the future, all support for this app should be removed.